 Don’t let your dog stay out in the sun too long

 If you are planning on being at the beach for a long time then bring an umbrella or tent with you to provide some shade for your dog.
-Don’t make thems stay out in the sun on a hot day for too long as they could suffer from sunburn, dehydration and heatstroke.
-Here are some products that will help your dog keep cool.
+Don’t make them stay out in the sun on a hot day for too long as they could suffer from sunburn, dehydration and heatstroke.